foxx3r/grand-theft-wumpus/README.md

 And then, load the city.png whether you don't want to see the full map, or load the known-city.png, then, reload while you're executing the functions.

-To see your current location, you'll need seeing city.png, and then, you can exexute these functions:
+To see your current location, you'll need seeing city.png, and then, you can execute these functions:

 - walk
 - charge